What are the first steps?

 What’s the first session like?

-I understand meeting with a counsellor for the first time can sometimes feel daunting so if we’re meeting in person I’ll have sent through some detailed directions for finding me, including photos of what everything looks like, which buzzer to press when you arrive, what the public transport or parking situation is, and so on.
-I’ll also have sent over some more information about how I work and what our working relationship will look like.
+I understand meeting with a counsellor can sometimes feel daunting so if we’re meeting in person I’ll have sent through detailed directions for finding me, including photos of what everything looks like, which buzzer to press, and so on.
+I’ll also have sent over information about how I work and what our working relationship will look like.

 My work’s unpredictable — what if I can’t make a session?

 We’ll generally plan to meet (or connect online) at the same time each week, but a lot of my clients work in the creative industries and I appreciate that it’s not always easy to predict what’s going to come up.
-For that reason I try to offer flexibility where possible.
+I try to offer flexibility where possible.

 Am I going to be in therapy for years?

-We’ll discuss what feels right for you when we start working together, but whatever we agree you’re in control and you can choose to end our work whenever you like.
+I generally see clients on an open-ended basis where we can continue until you feel you’re ready to stop, but I also offer time-limited therapy (where we might agree to see each other for a specific number of sessions).
+We’ll discuss what feels right for you when we start off, and of course you can choose to end our sessions whenever you like.
 And if, after that, you feel like you might want to reach out again in the future, that’s fine too.

 What’s your training?

-My core training, passed with distinction, was accredited by the British Association of Counselling and Psychotherapy (BACP).
-Prior to graduating I completed hundreds of hours of client work on clinical placement at a low-cost service in Hackney, where I also gained experience in assessment and referrals, and I experienced plenty of my own personal therapy along the way.
+My core training, passed with distinction, was accredited by the BACP.
+Before graduating I’d completed hundreds of hours of client work on clinical placement, where I also gained experience in assessment and referrals.

-During and beyond that I’ve continued to engage in professional development courses and workshops.
-These include training in acceptance and commitment therapy (ACT), motivational interviewing and advanced creativity coaching, as well as CPD covering issues such as grief, online and telephone counselling skills, perfectionism, trans awareness, domestic abuse and coercive control, and music performance anxiety.
-I’m currently studying towards a diploma in Attachment-Based Psychotherapy, due for completion later on in 2024.
+I continue to engage in professional development including training in acceptance and commitment therapy (ACT), motivational interviewing and advanced creativity coaching, as well as CPD covering issues such as grief, online and telephone counselling skills, perfectionism, trans awareness, domestic abuse and coercive control, and music performance anxiety.

 What are your credentials?

-I’m a registered member of the BACP, by whose ethical guidelines I abide, and an NCPS accredited registrant.
-I’m a registered BAPAM practitioner, and a member of the Music Industry Therapist Collective.
-On the coaching side of things I’m also registered at Practitioner level with the European Mentoring and Coaching Council (EMCC).
+I’m a registered member of the BACP, and I follow their ethical guidelines.
+I’m also an NCPS accredited registrant, a registered BAPAM practitioner, and a member of the Music Industry Therapist Collective.
+On the coaching side of things I’m registered at Practitioner level with the European Mentoring and Coaching Council (EMCC).
 I’m insured by Oxygen, have an enhanced DBS check and am registered with the ICO.

 Where does the coaching part come in?